GeMID: Generalizable Models for IoT Device Identification: Model Evaluation

 \subsection{Model Selection}

-We experimented with various ML modeling approaches commonly used in DI to identify the most effective one for this purpose, in terms of both predictive success and inference time --- the latter being an important consideration when scanning network packets.
+We experimented with various ML modeling approaches commonly used in DI to identify the most effective one for this purpose, in terms of both predictive success and inference time---the latter being an important consideration when scanning network packets.
 The models we considered were Logistic Regression (LR), Decision Trees (DT), Naive Bayes (NB), Support Vector Machines (SVM), Random Forest (RF), Extreme Gradient Boosting (XGB) Multi-Layer Perceptron (MLP), K-Nearest Neighbors (KNN), Convolutional Neural Networks (CNN), Long Short-Term Memory (LSTM), and Bidirectional Encoder Representations from Transformers (BERT).

-We used random search for hyperparameter optimization and applied each model to the DD datasets --- see Supplementary Material (SM) Section 4.4 for details.
-The F1 scores and average inference times are shown in Fig.~\ref{fig:cmML}.
+We used random search for hyperparameter optimization and applied each model to the DD datasets---see Appendix Section~\ref{Hyperparameter} for details.
+The F1 scores and average inference times are shown in Figure~\ref{fig:cmML}.
 From this, it is clear that the most successful models are RF and XGB, with F1 scores of 0.799 and 0.780, respectively.
 While their predictive performance is similar, RF runs about 6 times faster than XGB, so we chose this as our preferred model.
 Notably, DT has the fastest inference time, but its predictive performance lags behind RF by about 10 percentage points.

+This performance difference is characteristic of the trade-off between single learners and ensemble models.
+A single DT is computationally simple and therefore very fast, but it can be prone to overfitting the training data.
+RF mitigates this by building a multitude of decision trees on different subsets of the data and features, and then averaging their predictions.
+This ensemble approach reduces the model's overall variance and improves its ability to generalize to unseen data, resulting in a higher F1 score at the cost of increased computational overhead for inference.